nest/nest-simulator/doc/index.rst

 Related projects
 ################

-- `NESTML <https://github.com/nest/nestml>` - A domain specific language to describe neuron models in NEST
+- `NESTML <https://github.com/nest/nestml>` - a domain specific language to describe neuron models in NEST
-- `NEST Desktop <https://github.com/babsey/nest-desktop>` - An interactive desktop application for NEST simulator
+- `NEST Desktop <https://github.com/babsey/nest-desktop>` - an interactive desktop application for NEST simulator

 The  `NeuralEnsemble <http://neuralensemble.org/>`_ is a community-based initiative to promote and co-ordinate open-source software development in neuroscience.
 They host numerous software including

 - `PyNN <http://neuralensemble.org/PyNN/>`_ - a simulator-independent language for building neuronal network models, and
 - `Elephant (Electrophysiology Analysis Toolkit) <http://neuralensemble.org/elephant/>`_ - a package for the analysis of neurophysiology data, using Neo data structures.